This post lists our picks for the top New Orleans attractions that first-time visitors should plan to see.

 3. Visit Jackson Square

-Right by the beautiful St. Louis Cathedral and steps away from the Mississippi River, this historic New Orleans landmark is a must-see.
+Right by the beautiful St. Louis Cathedral, the oldest cathedral in continuous use in the U.S.A., and steps away from the Mississippi River, this historic New Orleans landmark is a must-see.

 Jackson Square is covered on our daily, pay-what-you-like tours of the French Quarter.